xfhg/intercept/README.md

 - Can enforce style-guides, coding-standards, best practices and also report on suboptimal configurations.

-- Can collect patterns or high entropy data and output it in multiple formats (on the roadmap).
+- Can collect patterns or high entropy data and output it in multiple formats.

 - Anything you can crunch on a regular expression can be actioned on.